 If the VoIP mode is set to G.711, two G.711 VoIP channels per system can be used without a licence.
 One VoIP Channels for Standard Media Switch licence is required for each additional VoIP channel.

 FoIP

 For reliable real-time fax transmissions via an IP network using the T.38 fax protocol (ITU-T).
-FoIP channels can be used without a licence.
+FoIP channels are not separately licensed.
+Systems just need an appropriate number of VoIP channels.

 Audio services